Cross gender behaviour of children - cross dressing

 - persistent cross dressing especially into the primary school years

-- always playing with other sex's toys (for example a boy always wanting to play with toys that are usually thought of as girls' toys)
+- always playing with other sex's toys (for example a boy always wanting to play with toys that are usually thought of as girls' toys, or girls wanting to play with boys' toys)

-- usually drawing the other sex (for example boys usually drawing pictures of girls and women)
+- usually drawing the other sex (for example boys usually drawing pictures of girls and women, or girls drawing pictures of boys or men)

-- the child persistently saying that she belongs to the other sex or wishes she was
+- the child persistently saying that he or she belongs to the other sex or wishes they were

-- the child persistently saying that when she grows up she will be the other sex.
+- the child persistently saying that when he or she grows up he or she will be the other sex.

 - Sometimes parents worry that children who go on dressing in the clothes of the other sex over a long period of time will be homosexual.

-- Even though homosexuality is accepted as a normal expression of sexuality for some people, parents may worry that their children will be unhappy or may feel uncomfortable about it themselves.
+- Even though homosexuality is widely accepted as a normal expression of sexuality for some people, parents may worry that their children will be unhappy or may feel uncomfortable about it themselves.
+And some people in our community do still behave in homophobic ways.

-- Many children do not grow up to be transgendered or homosexual, however some do.
+- Many children who cross dress a lot do not grow up to be transgendered, transvestite or homosexual, however some do.

 - If you are worried about this, talk to a doctor or child counsellor about it.

-- Note: Sometimes a child does not want to dress up in clothes of the other sex but will like to take a piece of his mother's underclothes to bed with him for comfort.
+- Note: Sometimes a child does not want to dress up in clothes of the other sex but a boy may like to take a piece of his mother's underclothes to bed with him for comfort.
 This is usually not because he is unhappy about his sex, but he may be feeling worried or stressed and having something of his mother's to cuddle makes him feel better.
-Looking for the cause of the stress and dealing with it often helps with this.
+A girl may want to have something of her father's close by.
+Looking for the cause of the stress and dealing with it often helps with this..

-Remember that it may be just dressing up play that all children do.
+Remember that it is most likely the dressing up play that all children do.

 - Think about how old your child is, how long it has been going on and how important it is for the child.